-Pursuant to the ESA, Navy training and testing activities may affect ESA-listed bird or bat species and will have no effect on designated critical habitat because the proposed action does not have any elements with the potential to modify such habitat.
-The Navy will consult with the U.S. Fish and Wildlife Service as required by Section 7(a)(2) of the ESA in that regard.
-The outcome of those consultations pursuant to ESA will be described in the Final AFTT EIS/OEIS.
+Pursuant to the ESA, the Navy identified Alternative 1 as the preferred alternative under the proposed action.
+As identified in section 3.9.3 (Environmental Consequences), under Alternative 1, Navy training and testing activities may affect ESA-listed bird or bat species and will have no effect on designated critical habitat because the proposed action does not have any elements with the potential to modify such habitat.
+In all cases for which a "may affect" determination was reached, the Navy determined that the corresponding activities are not likely to adversely affect the species.
+The Navy has consulted with the USFWS as required by section 7(a)(2) of the ESA in that regard.
+The Navy's ESA determinations for the effects of specific stressors on birds and bats under Alternative 1 are summarized in Table 3.9 6 and Table 3.9 7, respectively.
+USFWS concurred with all Navy determinations.